pelithne/k8s/workshop.md

 The sample application used in this tutorial is a basic voting app.
 The application consists of a front-end web component and a back-end Redis instance.
 The web component is packaged into a custom container image.
 The Redis instance uses an unmodified image from Docker Hub.

-Use```git``` to clone the sample application to your development environment (if you already cloned the repoduring preparations, you can skip this obviously):
+Use```git``` to clone the sample application to your development environment (if you already cloned the repo during preparations, you can skip this obviously):

 ```console
 git clone https://github.com/pelithne/azure-vote-app.git